MatDwyer94/COVID-NOW/index.md

 The use of usernames and passwords are one of the well known shortcoming in cybersecurity, and there is a need for a more strong and secure form of authentication.
 One of the recent technologies is the use of authentication hardware.
-For example, “Intel is now using this technology where it combines a variety of hardwareenhanced factors simultaneously to validate a user’s identity.
+For example, “Intel is now using this technology where it combines a variety of hardware enhanced factors simultaneously to validate a user’s identity.
 Hardware authentication is particularly important in IoT where networks need to make sure that anything trying to gain access to it is permitted to do so”(Unknown).